 We provide a stimulating and supportive environment for our students.
 You'll receive individual attention and all the opportunities necessary to succeed with your studies.

 In our undergraduate program, over 250 undergraduates are declared mathematics majors, and numerous more have mathematics minors.
 Our degree programs lead to a B.S. or B.A. degree.
 The actuarial track is a popular choice.

 In our graduate program, approximately 45 graduate students are enrolled in the Ph.
 D. program, which has both pure and applied tracks, or the Master's program leading to the M.S. or M.A. degrees.
-Most students have assistantships and you'll have frequent opportunities to interact with faculty members outside of the strictly academic setting.
+Most students have assistantships, and you'll have frequent opportunities to interact with faculty members outside the strictly academic setting.
 Faculty-led problem sessions help students prepare for their qualifying exams.

 Beyond the Classroom

-We strongly encourage both graduate and undergraduate students to participate in regular research seminars in fields including: Algebra and Logic, Analysis, Approximation Theory, Combinatorics, Commutative Algebra and Number Theory, plus numerous IMI seminars on Applied and Computational topics, such as Compressed Sensing.
+We strongly encourage both graduate and undergraduate students to participate in regular research seminars in fields including: Algebra and Logic, Analysis, Approximation Theory, Combinatorics, Commutative Algebra and Number Theory.